Always be Two Steps Ahead of Your Enemy: Impossibility Results and Lower Bounds

 \section{Impossibility Results and Lower Bounds}

-In this section, we present two fundamental impossibilities with regard to our model.
-First, we show that it is impossible to maintain an overlay under massive churn and a $(0,\infty)$-late adversary that always has up-to-date information about the topology, but is oblivious of everything else.
-Second, we show the necessity that new nodes can only join via bootstrap nodes that are in the network for at least $2$ rounds.
+In this section, we present two fundamental impossibility results for our model.
+First, we show that it is impossible to maintain a connected overlay under massive churn and a $(0,\infty)$-late adversary.
+This adversary always has up-to-date information about the topology, but is oblivious of everything else, e.g., the sent messages, the nodes' random decisions, etc. Second, we show the necessity that new nodes can only join via bootstrap nodes that are in the network for at least $2$ rounds.